 For a moment, I was at a loss how to answer, because I had never thought about this.
 I said to myself, “Will I not believe in God because He doesn’t answer my prayers?”

 Sister Su said, “There are two passages of God’s words which clearly explain these questions.
 Let me read them.
-God says: ‘My deeds are greater in number than the grains of sand on the beaches, and My wisdom greater than that of all those sons of Solomon, yet men merely think of Me as a physician of little account and an unknown teacher of man!
-How many believe in Me only so I would heal them?
-How many believe in Me only so I would use My powers to drive unclean spirits out of their bodies?
-And how many believe in Me simply to receive peace and joy from Me?
-How many believe in Me only to demand from Me more material wealth, and how many believe in Me just to spend this life in safety and to be safe and sound in the world to come?
-How many believe in Me only to avoid the suffering of hell and to receive the blessings of heaven?
-How many believe in Me only for temporary comfort but do not seek to gain anything in the world to come?
-When I brought down My fury upon man and seized all the joy and peace he originally possessed, man became doubtful.
+God says: ‘My deeds are greater in number than the grains of sand on the beaches, and My wisdom surpasses all the sons of Solomon, yet people merely think of Me as a physician of little account and an unknown teacher of man.
+So many believe in Me only that I might heal them.
+So many believe in Me only that I might use My powers to drive unclean spirits out from their bodies, and so many believe in Me simply that they might receive peace and joy from Me.
+So many believe in Me only to demand from Me greater material wealth.
+So many believe in Me just to spend this life in peace and to be safe and sound in the world to come.
+So many believe in Me to avoid the suffering of hell and to receive the blessings of heaven.
+So many believe in Me only for temporary comfort, yet do not seek to gain anything in the world to come.
+When I brought down My fury upon man and seized all the joy and peace he once possessed, man became doubtful.
 When I gave unto man the suffering of hell and reclaimed the blessings of heaven, man’s shame turned into anger.
-When man asked Me to heal him, yet I acknowledged him not and felt abhorrence for him, man went far away from Me and sought the way of witch doctors and sorcery.
-When I took away all that man had demanded from Me, then all disappeared without a trace. … Man only has such manner of faith in Me, and fools Me in this way.
-How can man bear Me witness when he holds such views of Me?’
+When man asked Me to heal him, I paid him no heed and felt abhorrence toward him; man departed from Me to instead seek the way of evil medicine and sorcery.
+When I took away all that man had demanded from Me, everyone disappeared without a trace. … Such is people’s faith in Me, and the way they try to fool Me.
+How could they bear witness to Me when they hold such views of Me?’

-‘What I seek is your loyalty and obedience now, your love and testimony now.
+‘What I desire is your loyalty and obedience now, your love and testimony now.
 Even if you do not know at this moment what testimony is or what love is, you should bring to Me your all, and turn over to Me the only treasures you have: your loyalty and obedience.
-You should know, the testament to My defeat of Satan lies within the loyalty and obedience of man, as does the testament to My complete conquest of man.
-The duty of your faith in Me is to bear witness for Me, to be loyal to Me and none other, and to be obedient to the end. … My work is not so simple as you think, nor is it as worthless or meaningless as you may believe.
-Therefore, I tell you as before: You ought to give your life to My work, and moreover, you ought to devote yourself to My glory.
-Further, your bearing Me witness is that which I have long awaited, and even more so have I yearned for you to spread My gospel.
+You should know that the testimony to My defeat of Satan lies within the loyalty and obedience of man, as does the testimony to My complete conquest of man.
+The duty of your faith in Me is to bear witness to Me, to be loyal to Me and none other, and to be obedient to the end. … My work is not so simple as you think, nor is it as worthless or meaningless as you may believe.
+Therefore, I still must say to you: You ought to give your life to My work, and moreover, you ought to devote yourself to My glory.
+Long have I yearned for you to bear witness to Me, and even longer have I yearned for you to spread My gospel.
 You ought to understand what is in My heart.’”

 Hearing that, I suddenly came to my senses.
 I couldn’t agree more with what Sister Su fellowshiped.
 Meanwhile, I felt both ashamed and humiliated, truly wishing to find a hole in the ground to hide in.
 Not only did I not have the dignity to face my brothers and sisters, but I was unworthy of God.
 I had made so many demands of God and I had been regarding Him as a God who granted all pleas.
 As a result, I was happy and delighted when God answered my prayers, and when He didn’t, I was passive and weak, and unwilling to attend meetings.
 I even lost enthusiasm in singing hymns and prayer.
 I cannot compare with Job in the slightest, for I simply didn’t treat God as God, but rather, I regarded God as a debtor and a tool.
 God created me and bestowed life upon me; it is heaven’s law and earth’s principle for me to submit to God unconditionally and follow the example of Job’s faith to worship God, which is the sense that a created being should possess.